The Chair Doctor of Grand Junction doesn't offer this service anymore, but here is information for you.

-Below is a close up of the top of both tables, illustrating the difference between the coloring.
+Below is a close up of the top of both tables, illustrating the difference between the coloring (and sealing).
 The original (still right side) finish and color just seems to obscure more of the wood grain than we prefer.

 Dyes can help even out the 'blotchiness' of a piece, like maple.
 However, blotchiness is the natural tendency of some wood, and can be very attractive if managed properly.
 When the color gets too even it tends to look like paint.
 If the color is applied directly to the wood, blotchiness is more likely.
 If instead you put the dye in the sprayed-on lacquer, you can do what's called 'toning.'
 Lacquer with the dye in it helps to sneak up on the color that you want (hopefully without shooting right past it and making it too dark) if applied skillfully.
 The drawback to toning is that if later the finish is chipped or scrapped off, the wood color underneath shows right through.
 This can also happen if you apply the color directly to the wood, but it has to be a pretty deep scrap to get past the color.

 The Chair Doctor of Grand Junction recommends both types of stain to color wood, depending on the desired result.
 We prefer the appearance of pigmented stains for most projects, but we've used toning quite extensively also, especially when touching up or patching a finish.

 Identifying wood types is not as easy as you'd think.